hassothea/gradientcobra/README.rst

 -  S. Has (2023).
 A Gradient COBRA: A kernel-based consensual aggregation for regression.
    Journal of Data Science, Statistics, and Visualisation, 3(2).
--  {A.} Fischer, M. Mougeot (2019).
+-  A. Fischer, M. Mougeot (2019).
 Aggregation using input-output trade-off.
    Journal of Statistical Planning and Inference, 200.
 -  G. Biau, A. Fischer, B. Guedj and J. D. Malley (2016), COBRA: A combined regression strategy, Journal of Multivariate Analysis.